 See below for an example timeline of how you can make this pizza dough and bake it during the weekend.

-Sunday, 7:40am: Remove dough from fridge and form into dough balls.
-Let sit for 5 to 6 hours until they reach room temp
+- Sunday, 7:40am: Remove dough from fridge and form into dough balls.
+Let sit for 5 - 6 hours until they reach room temp

 Storage Instructions

-- If I accidentally leave the dough in the fridge for too long (i.e. 5 to 6 days), I will turn it into a quick focaccia bread instead.
+Overproofing Fix: If I accidentally leave the dough in the fridge for too long (i.e. 5 to 6 days), I will turn it into a quick focaccia bread instead.
 I'll place the dough in a rectangular sheet pan or tray coated with lots of olive oil and let it proof at room temperature for a couple of hours, gently stretching until it reaches the sides of the pan.
-I'll then bake it according to my focaccia recipe here, adjusting the baking time depending on how much dough there is and what pan I'm using.
+I'll then bake it using my fluffy focaccia recipe as a guide.

 Yes, it can.
 While cold fermented pizza doughs are more forgiving, a dough that's sat in the fridge for over a week is going to have a sour smell, and likely be overproofed while losing some of its structure.
 I typically start seeing issues after 4 days (96 hours) in the fridge, so the 24-72 hours is really the sweet spot.